doudoudedi/hackEmbedded/README.rst

 2023.3.7 0.3.6 Added support for the mipsn32 architecture (this
 architecture may be encountered in devices such as zyxel firewalls)

+2023.5.30 add the retrieval of CVE and output the content of EXP and POC files in the device information

+2023.11.11 Fixed the issue of armv5 series backdoors not being able to generate shells in Vitogate_300 The rear doors are operating normally，Simplified reverse\_ Command parameters such as IP can be used with - lhost and - lport, Added some device vulnerabilities

 Problems to be solved
 ---------------------